 - 1. Soundness of the approach to reduce and/or eliminate a backlog. - 2.
 Soundness of the approach to improve the quality of forensic services. - 3.
 Soundness of the approach to train and employ forensic personnel to eliminate a backlog and increase capacity. - 4.
 Innovation and creativity in the approach to reducing and/or eliminating a backlog and increasing capacity. - 5.
 Feasibility of the proposed project and awareness of pitfalls.

-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of applicants)-10%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff)-10%